 A codon originated from a nucleotide change that will code for different amino acids.
 It can lead to alteration or loss of function in protein.

-A stop codon is added to the premature protein.
-It stops protein synthesis because a stop codon ends synthesis of protein and results in a premature protein or truncated protein.
+It stops protein synthesis because a stop codon ends the protein synthesis results in a premature protein or truncated protein.

-Base pair alteration causes abnormal reading frame which ultimately results in an abnormal protein formation.
+Base pair alteration causes abnormal reading frames which ultimately results in an abnormal protein formation.

 A specific reading frame has a start codon and a stop codon.
 In between both codons, a definite coding sequence is present.